 'Frequently friends on other courses, watching with envy as I studied such diverse and interesting subjects, said to me: "if I had known about Human Sciences earlier, I would have applied for that instead.'

-Please select 'see course data' on the following course option to view the full Unistats data for Human Sciences.
+Please select 'see course data' to view the full Unistats data for Human Sciences.

 Please note that there may be no data available if the number of course participants is very small.

 Visit the Studying at Oxford section of this page for a more general insight into what studying here is likely to be like.

 During Years 1 and 2 your work will be divided between lectures (about ten a week) and tutorials (one or two a week with more in the first year).
 In addition, some practical experience in genetics, physiology, demography or statistics will be offered in certain terms.
 Computers are used in the teaching of quantitative methods.